 “A lot of companies get in trouble because of debts escalating, layoffs, furloughs,” Sayegh-Rodriguez says.
 “Here we are very clear.
 We all understand every part of an artistic dance organization.
 Today, the minute somebody gets a little off track, we have a meeting.
 We say: Come back to central reality.”

-For more information about TU Dance, including information about ordering tickets for its fall dance concert November 17 – 19, click here.
+For more information about TU Dance, click here.

 PHOTO CREDIT: MICHAEL SLOBODIAN